 How do I view a misdemeanor court file?

 Misdemeanor court files can be reviewed in the Clerk’s Misdemeanor Department, suite 203 on the 2nd floor at 33 Market Street in downtown Apalachicola.
 The office hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Information is available on-line.
-Click here to be connected to the public court search.
+Information is available on-line through our online public court search portal.
 Put in the information.
 Click on view selection.
 Click on case number in blue to see a list of docket statements pertaining to your case.

 How will I know when to come to court?